Flixborough disaster: The plant

-In the DSM process, cyclohexane was heated to about 155 °C (311 °F) before passing into a series of six reactors.
-The reactors were constructed from mild steel with a stainless steel lining; when operating they held in total about 145 tonnes of flammable liquid at a working pressure of 8.6 bar gauge (0.86 MPa gauge; 125 psig).
+In the DSM process, cyclohexane was heated to about 155 °C (311 °F) at a pressure of 8.6 Bar before passing into a series of six reactors.
+The reactors were constructed from mild steel with a stainless steel lining; when operating they held in total about 145 tonnes of flammable liquid.
 (Note: p 3) In each of the reactors, compressed air was passed through the cyclohexane, causing a small percentage of the cyclohexane to oxidise and produce cyclohexanone, some cyclohexanol also being produced.
 Each reactor was slightly (approximately 14 inches, 350 mm) lower than the previous one, so that the reaction mixture flowed from one to the next by gravity through nominal 28-inch bore (700mm DN) stub pipes with inset bellows.
 (Note: i.e. the fatal modification did not introduce the bellows (a point not always appreciated by popular retellings)) The inlet to each reactor was baffled so that liquid entered the reactors at a low level; the exiting liquid flowed over a weir whose crest was somewhat higher than the top of the outlet pipe.
-The mixture exiting reactor 6 was processed to remove reaction products, and the unreacted cyclohexane (only about 6% was reacted in each pass) then returned to the start of the reactor loop.
+The mixture exiting reactor 6 was processed to remove reaction products, and the unreacted cyclohexane (only about 6 % was reacted in each pass) then returned to the start of the reactor loop.

 Although the operating pressure was maintained by an automatically controlled bleed valve once the plant had reached steady state, the valve could not be used during start-up, when there was no air feed, the plant being pressurised with nitrogen.
 During start-up the bleed valve was normally isolated and there was no route for excess pressure to escape; pressure was kept within acceptable limits (slightly wider than those achieved under automatic control) by operator intervention (manual operation of vent valves).
-A pressure-relief valve acting at 11. kgf/cm2 gauge was also fitted.
+A pressure-relief valve acting at 11 bar was also fitted.